 Unpaid balances will result in a hold on the student's records, diplomas, transcripts, and future registration activity.
 Furthermore, these debts may be referred to an outside collection agency and to appropriate credit bureaus.
 Resulting collection costs will be added to the original debt and the student must pay these costs, as well as attorney's fees, if applicable.

-Please feel free to contact the Financial Aid Services Office at 386-506-3015 or email us at firstname.lastname@example.org if you have any questions regarding financial aid.
+Please contact the Financial Aid Services Office at 386-506-3015 or email us at firstname.lastname@example.org if you have any questions regarding financial aid.